-Since the work of Thouless $et \ al.^1$ relating the Chern number to the integer quantum Hall effect, there has been great interest in insulators with topologically nontrivial band structures.
-In time-reversal invariant insulators, the first Chern number vanishes, but topologically non-trivial band structures can still emerge in systems with strong spin-orbit $\operatorname{coupling}^{2-5}$ or crystal point group symmetries.
-These topological phases are classified by a series of $Z_2$ invariants.
-In two dimensions, a single $Z_2$ invariant distinguishes a quantum spin Hall system from a trivial 2D insulator, while in three dimensions, a total of four $Z_2$ invariants $[\nu_0, \nu_1, \nu_2, \nu_3]$ are needed to classify the trivial, weak, and strong topological phases which can emerge.
-The topologically non-trivial phases are gapped in the bulk, like trivial insulators, but they are required to have robust metallic states on the edge (2D) or surface (3D).
-These surface states provide the strongest experimentally accessible signature of insulators with non-trivial topology $^{7-14}$ .
+Since the work of Thouless et al. [1] relating the Chern number to the integer quantum Hall effect, there has been great interest in insulators with topologically nontrivial band structures.
+In time-reversal-invariant insulators, the first Chern number vanishes, but topologically nontrivial band structures can still emerge in systems with strong spin-orbit coupling [2-5] or crystal point-group symmetries [6].
+These topological phases are classified by a series of Z_2 invariants.
+In two dimensions, a single Z_2 invariant distinguishes a quantum spin Hall system from a trivial two-dimensional (2D) insulator, while in three dimensions (3D), a total of four Z_2 invariants $[\nu_0, \nu_1, \nu_2, \nu_3]$ are needed to classify the trivial, weak, and strong topological phases which can emerge.
+The topologically nontrivial phases are gapped in the bulk, like trivial insulators, but by the bulk-edge correspondence they are required to have robust metallic states on the edge (2D) [7-10] or surface (3D) [11].
+These surface states provide the strongest experimentally accessible signature of insulators with nontrivial topology [12-19].
 However, for reasons of both computational efficiency and theoretical clarity, it is preferable to be able to calculate and understand the topological phases of insulators purely from bulk calculations.

-There have been several previously proposed methods for calculating $Z_2$ invariants.
-In principle, it is possible to calculate them by integrating the Berry connection on half of the Brillouin zone (BZ), but this method requires fixing the gauge of the wavefunctions, which is challenging in numerical calculations.
-In the special case of a centrosymmetric crystal, the $Z_2$ invariants can be calculated simply by considering the parity eigenvalues of the occupied electronic states at the time-reversalinvariant (TRI) momenta.
-Our current work is closely related to a recently developed method which is both general (not limited to crystals with special symmetries) and computationally efficient.
+There have been several previously proposed methods for calculating Z_2 invariants.
+In principle, it is possible to calculate them by integrating the Berry connection on half of the Brillouin zone (BZ) [20], but this method requires fixing the gauge of the wave functions, which is challenging in numerical calculations.
+In the special case of a centrosymmetric crystal, the Z_2 invariants can be calculated simply by considering the parity eigenvalues of the occupied electronic states at the time-reversal-invariant (TRI) momenta.
+The topological invariants of different phases can also be derived from the scattering matrix at the Fermi level [21].
+Our current work is closely related to a recently developed method which is both general (not limited to crystals with special symmetries) and computationally efficient [22-25].
 This method relies on the use of hybrid Wannier functions (WFs), which provide an alternative to the Bloch representation of the occupied band subspace.
 By following the evolution of hybrid WFs around a closed loop in the BZ, we can describe the adiabatic, unitary evolution of the occupied Bloch bands.
-The partner switching of these Wannier charge centers (WCC) around a closed loop, which describes a pumping of "time-reversal polarization," has been employed to calculate the $Z_2$ invariants in TRI insulators.16-19
+The partner switching of these Wannier charge centers (WCC) around a closed loop, which describes a pumping of "time-reversal polarization," has been employed to calculate the Z_2 invariants in TRI insulators [22,23,26,27].

 In this work, we focus on the topological properties of WCCs in 3D materials, which are functions of momentum k in two dimensions and can be plotted as sheets over the 2D BZ.
-We study the WCC sheets in trivial, Chern, weak topological, strong topological, and crystalline topological insulators (TIs) using tight-binding models and firstprinciples calculations.
-Although a knowledge of the behavior of the WCCs on the TRI planes in the BZ is already sufficient for determining the topological phase of the insulator, the more general behavior of WCCs sheets in different topological phases, including the crystalline topological phase, can provide new insights into the origin and properties of these phases.
-In addition, unlike the surface states, the behavior of these sheets is independent of surface termination and depends purely on the bulk wavefunctions, allowing for a simpler picture of many properties.
+Unlike the surface states, the behavior of these sheets is independent of surface termination and depends purely on the bulk wave functions.
+We explain why a bulk-edge correspondence between the surface energy bands and bulk WCCs is expected, and illustrate this correspondence in trivial, Chern, weak topological, strong topological, and crystalline topological insulators (TIs) using tight-binding models and first-principles calculations.
+Although a knowledge of the behavior of the WCCs on certain 2D planes in the 3D k space is sufficient to determine the topological phase in some cases, as for 3D TRI insulators, the more general behavior of the WCC sheets in different topological phases, including the crystalline topological phase, can provide new insights into the origin and properties of these phases.
+In addition, the pure bulk origin of their characterization allows for a simpler picture of many properties.